ankurk91/wp-google-map/readme.txt

 = Where does it store settings and options ? =

 WP Database->wp-options->ank_google_map.
-Uses a Single Row, stored in array for faster access.
+Uses a single row, stored in array for faster access.

 = From where does it loads additional Marker (colored) images ? =